anchit-nishant/ResumeQnA/README.md

 ### Initial Setup: Staging Bucket

 The deployment process requires a Google Cloud Storage bucket for staging files.
-If you haven't created one, you can do so with `gsutil`.
-The script will suggest a bucket name based on your project ID.
+If you don't have one, create one using `gsutil`.
+A unique name is required.

 ```bash
 # Replace [PROJECT_ID] and [LOCATION] with your actual GCP project ID and location.